gangsterv/thanos-project/README.md

 This project uses Jupyter Notebook and os, random and time modules

 ## Author
-This project is done by Omar Hammad
+This project done by Omar Hammad

+Copyright Epsilon Center